tipplrio/dotfiles/README.md

 $ ./bootstrap.sh
 ```

-## Make your environment up-to-date
+## Making your environment up-to-date

 ```shell
 # Just execute the update script in the local repository.